zeek/zeek-docs/doc/script-reference/autogenerated-packet-analyzer-index.rst

    Generated for GTPv1-C Delete PDP Context Response messages.

-   :c: The connection over which the message is sent.
+   :param c: The connection over which the message is sent.

-   :hdr: The GTPv1 header.
+   :param hdr: The GTPv1 header.

-   :elements: The set of Information Elements comprising the message.
+   :param elements: The set of Information Elements comprising the message.

 Functions
 +++++++++